"Making all the difference."

 Michael Guschlbauer on the meaning of customer focus in the digital age, “connected dispersion” as a USP, and the new customer journey.
-The COO for Systems Integration & Managed Services sees customers’ willingness to engage as a great opportunity to position IT as a driver of business growth and innovation.
+The COO for IT System House & Managed Services sees customers’ willingness to engage as a great opportunity to position IT as a driver of business growth and innovation.

 Mr Guschlbauer, Vision 2030 puts customer focus at the top of the list.
 What does optimal customer service look like—today and in the future?